 While on Foot

-you when you are walking.
+Watch people around you when you are walking.
 If you see

 police.
 Don’t walk alone at night or in unfamiliar areas.
 Approach your vehicle

 with caution, even during the day.
-Have
+Have your keys ready, glance underneath the

-loitering near your car, walk to a place of safety and call the police.
+place of safety, and call the police.
 The National

 According to a recent report from the Centers for Disease Control and

 Rules of Defensive Driving.